 Such as: those from Chile, New Zealand and California with bright berry fruit

-Good pairings: Dishes with a touch of spice such as crispy duck pancakes, grilled quail, pulled or char siu pork, seared salmon and tuna.
+Good pairings: Dishes with a touch of spice such as crispy duck pancakes (and hoisin duck bao buns as I've recently discovered!), grilled quail, pulled or char siu pork, seared salmon and tuna.
 Barbecues.
 Roast or other cooked beetroot dishes.
 Dishes that include cherries or figs like this duck and fig combination at Kooyong in the Mornington Peninsula

 Silky, elegant pinots